 The set-up interviews on usethis.com really spark my curiosity to find out what hardware and software is used by others.
 For me it is a continuous inspiration and a valuable source of information to see what others use and read about their workflow.

-So I decided to briefly share my set-up and my workflow here.
+So I decided to briefly share my set-up here.

 For quantitative analysis I generally use R and Stata.
 My workflow might involve both.
 Sometime I use R for data preparation and subsequently switch to Stata for the econometric analysis.
 Sometimes I use Stata for data preparation and then I export the data to R for analysis.
 Occasionally I use Excel or Access for data manipulation.
 The fabulous RStudio makes coding in R a real pleasure.
 For network analyses I either employ the R-package sna or I use Gephi.

 Generally I use MS Word for writing.
 This is determined by my co-authors rather than by my personal preferences which clearly lean towards LaTeX.
-I recently switched to Sublime Text 3 and to Skim for previewing the pdf documents.
-This is a brilliant and really speedy combination.
+I recently switched to Atom and do some of my shorter writing using Markdown syntax.
+This is works really brilliantly.
 For my presentations I tend to rely on MS Powerpoint.
 However, I have recently experimented with HTML5 presentations through RStudio – very light weight and promising.
+Also Deckset provides a nice way of quickly tailoring interesting presentations in Markdown.

-I manage the papers I read cite through Mendeley with an excellent and automatic export of bibtex-files.
+I manage the papers I read and cite though Mendeley with an excellent automatic export of bibtex-files.

 For questions or suggestions just send me a message.